Updated on May 5, 2022

 Brooklyn, NY

-Similar to Dyke Beer, Gay Beer was designed to encourage inclusivity in craft beer.
+Like Dyke Beer, Gay Beer encourages inclusivity in craft beer.
 Started by craft beer lovers and members of the Queer community, Jason Pazmino and Jon Moore, Gay Beer honors the heritage of the Queer community and speaks directly to a diverse audience.

-Beer cultivates conversation, so Gay Beer in particular emphasizes talking about about how we can make the industry more diverse.
+Beer cultivates conversation, so Gay Beer, in particular, emphasizes how we can make the industry more diverse.
 All over a great beer.

-With all this in mind, a portion of proceeds from the sale of Gay Beer go directly back to supporting LGBTQIA+ advocacy.
-In the past Gay Beer has worked with organizations like Project Renewal, Center for Black Equity, Housing Works, and more.
+With all this in mind, a portion of proceeds from the sale of Gay Beer goes directly back to supporting LGBTQIA+ advocacy.
+In the past, Gay Beer has worked with organizations like Project Renewal, Center for Black Equity, Housing Works, and more.

 Goldspot Brewing Company